Uncategorized

 Brain Wave Legislative Wrap Up

-Adam: Did I Get “Lucky”?
+Anonymous: Did I Get “Lucky”?

 The views and opinions expressed in the following story are those of the author and do not necessarily reflect the opinions of Mental Health Colorado.
-By: Adam Weimer I was reminded recently about a term used for what I experienced during a severe bout of clinical depression while in college called “Vegetative Symptoms.”
+By: Anonymous I was reminded recently about a term used for what I experienced during a severe bout of clinical depression while in college called “Vegetative Symptoms.”
 Fatigued?
 Check.
 Insomnia?
 Sleep was nearly impossible.
 Lost appetite?
 Trying to eat became an arduous and vigilant task.
 Inattention?
-I couldn’t follow a simple conversation lasting longer than 30 seconds or a mindless TV show, let alone a ...
+I couldn’t follow a simple conversation lasting longer than 30 seconds or a mindless TV show, let alone a college ...

 Read More